-Code 7 Normal Distribution
+• Code 7 Normal Distribution

-This distribution from an eligible Pennsylvania retirement plan is not taxable if you met the plan requirements (the age and/or years of service required by the plan) for retirement, and retired after meeting those requirements.
+This distribution from an eligible employer-sponsored retirement plan is not taxable if you met the plan requirements (the age and/or years of service required by the plan) for retirement, and retired after meeting those requirements.

-CAUTION: Distributions from a commercial insurance or mutual company annuity (code D also included with code 7) purchased as a retirement annuity are not distributions from an eligible Pennsylvania retirement plan and are taxable as interest income to the extent they are included in federal gross taxable income.
-See Annuities, Life Insurance or Endowment Contracts on Page 13 and the instructions for PA Schedule W-2S beginning on Page 23 for additional information.
+CAUTION: Distributions from a commercial insurance or mutual company annuity (Code D also included with Code 7) purchased as a retirement annuity are not distributions from an eligible employer-sponsored retirement plan and are taxable as interest income to the extent they are included in federal gross taxable income.
+See Annuities, Life Insurance or Endowment Contracts on Page 13 and the instructions for PA Schedule W-2S beginning on Page 24 for additional information.